rlannon/SINx86/doc/Hidden Pointer Types.md

 All user-defined struct types require their width to be known at compile time.
 This allows `array< T >` and `string` members in the same way any other scope would.
 When a struct includes these types, however, a few things must be kept in mind:

-* if a struct has `dynamic` members, they will not be freed when the struct goes out of scope;
+* if a struct has members which are marked as `dynamic`, they will not be automatically freed when the struct goes out of scope (they must be freed manually);
 * all members will be freed if `free` is invoked on the struct **without exception;**
-* if the user wishes to free specific members, invoking `free` on a specific struct member is allowed; `free` is considered 'safe' and will ignore any memory that has already been freed, though a compiler note may be generated;
+* if the user wishes to free specific members, invoking `free` on a specific struct member is allowed, and `free` may be called on the entire struct later as `free` will ignore any memory that has already been freed;
-* if a struct has hidden pointer members, they *will* be `free`d when the struct goes out of scope *even if such a member is used as a return value*; see the `sincall` documentation for information on how these members are returned;
+* if a struct has hidden pointer members, they will be automatically `free`d when the struct goes out of scope
 * returning a pointer to a struct member is invalid *unless* said member is `dynamic` and `free` is not called on the struct object

 For example, the following code is valid: